 Think of this as a "digital capo" for your instrument.
 Simply set Transpose as desired to play in a different key.
 Set it to -1 or -2 for drop tunings.
 Transposing by -12 will turn your guitar into a bass.
+Place Transpose preferably pre stack to transpose the original guitar signal.

 The same effect is also available in the Rig Settings.